Frequently Asked Questions About Brain Tumor

-A: Cancer of the brain is when cancer cells start in the brain.
-There are many types of cancer that can form in the brain.
-The type of brain cancer a person has depends on which cells have become cancerous.
-Brain tumors that occur in childhood are very different from those that occur in adulthood.
+A: Brain tumors are tumors (abnormal growths of cells) that start in the brain.
+There are many types of tumors that can form in the brain.
+The type of brain tumor a person has depends on which cells have become abnormal.
+Brain tumors that happen in childhood are very different from those that happen in adulthood.

 Q: What are the different types of brain tumors?

-A: Primary brain tumors are classified by the type of brain cell that makes up the tumor.
+A: Primary brain tumors are tumors that start first in the brain.
+They are classified by the type of brain cell that makes up the tumor.
 The most common primary brain tumors are called gliomas.
 These begin in the glial, or supportive, tissue of the brain.
 There are many types of gliomas.

-There are other types of brain tumors that do not start in the glial tissue.
+There are other types of primary brain tumors that do not start in the glial tissue.

 Secondary brain tumors are also known as metastatic brain tumors.
-These are cancer cells that started growing in another organ, such as the lung, breast, skin, or kidney, then spread to the brain.
+These are cancer cells that started growing in another organ, like the lung, breast, skin, or kidney, and then spread to the brain.